KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 The Fall (Decode 11) is not a descent from L₄ to L₁ but a transition *within* L₁.
 The "Permeable Garden" is L₁ functioning with an open L₂ / L₃ membrane — consciousness at embodiment perceiving the Aionic Tree directly.
 The Fall seals this membrane, trapping consciousness in L₁ / L₂ identification ("coats of skins") and severing naïve awareness of L₃.
 Return must therefore be a conscious, acclivous act of re-integration.

+### Note on the Dual-Function Underworld

+The "Underworld" maps two distinct structural functions (Decode 13). **Function 1 (C↓):** The Embodied World-Node (L₁) as experienced by a centropic essence undergoing declivous centropy — for a supernal being, embodiment *is* the underworld. **Function 2 (E↓):** The Inverse Hypostatic Layers (IL₁ → IL₅) as the declivous entropic procession path for an entropically aligned soul after detachment from embodiment.
+Myths of "torment" (Tartarus, Sisyphus, Naraka) map IL₂ ISM (Skotos) perceptions of the soul's own inverse nature made manifest — not punishment but consequence.

+### Note on Entropic Cascades and Entity Identity

+The figures in an entropic cascade are not separate beings at separate layers but manifestations of a single entropic current at different strata.
+The Beast is not a separate IL₄ entity alongside Lucifer — the Beast is the Luciferic / Nyxea principle projected into embodied authoritarian structure.
+The Satanic Arc reads: Nekron (IL₅, root) → Lucifer / Nyxea (IL₄, architect) → False Prophet / Mortus (IL₃, spurious deep signal mirroring genuine prophecy) → Skotos (IL₂, perceptual broadcast veil) → Beast (Lucifer embodied as coercive architecture at L₁).
+The False Prophet mirrors the genuine Prophet: as L₃ DS / DM transmits veracious signal through L₂ SS / SM, so IL₃ IDM (Mortus) transmits spurious signal through IL₂ ISM (Skotos).
+The cascade describes one current, not a committee.

+### Note on Canonical Language

+This registry observes Zenetist canonical language: supernal / subversal (not higher / lower), acclivous / declivous (not ascending / descending), veracious / spurious or genuine / counterfeit (not true / false).
+Hierarchical value language is softened wherever possible.
+Contra (not versus) is used for structural opposition.

+### Note on the Waters and the Four Motions

+The Sea (Decode 18) maps all four primary motions: **(1) Declivous Centropy** — source of life, the Womb of Bios birthing organic coherence into embodiment; **(2) Acclivous Centropy** — the trial of navigation, successful voyage representing acclivous centropic procession (Odysseus, Parting the Red Sea); **(3) Declivous Entropy** — the stormy abyss, drowning as loss of coherence entering declivous entropic procession; **(4) Acclivous Entropy** — the stagnant recursive loop (Flying Dutchman), trapped voyage neither progressing nor dissolving.
+The Waters themselves are L₀ (Khaon, latent) in their primordial aspect and L₄ (DP: Morgis) in their unrefined psychic aspect (the Collective Unconscious, Emotion, Intuition).

+### Note on the Garden as Multi-Layer Archetype

+The Garden is not fixed to one layer (Decode 19).
+Eden is L₁ with permeable membrane — embodied innocence.
+Avalon is L₃ DS / DM — deep-soul restoration and sovereign repair.
+The Pure Land is L₅ / L₄ — a post-embodied field of achieved coherence.
+The Garden archetype manifests wherever the membrane between strata is permeable, allowing direct resonant flow.
+Eden and the New Jerusalem are the same state: innocence restored through wisdom, the City and Garden synthesized.
+The Fall was the necessary deconstruction that made veracious volitional integration possible.

+### Note on "Satan" as Culturally Conflated Term

+The word "Satan" maps to entirely different structural functions depending on tradition.
+In Job, the Accuser operates under centropic authority as a L₄ DL (Sophis) judicial testing function — a diagnostic operator, not an entropic principle.
+In Revelation, the Great Red Dragon is Satan / Nekron at IL₅ — terminal entropic will.
+These are not the same entity operating at different scales; they are different archetypal functions assigned the same name by cultural conflation.
+The Zenetist lattice disambiguates what tradition collapsed.

 ---

 ## Flags for Review